Homily Connect: Mar 29

 Martha was upfront and honest about her feelings and beliefs

-It is good for us to ask Jesus tough questions especially during these trying times
+It is good for us to ask Jesus tough questions especially during these trying times - And Jesus wept.

 Jesus’ powerful expression of his sadness at Lazarus’ death reveals the depth of his loss